Kyle Dake

-Kyle Douglas Dake (born February 25, 1991) is an American freestyle wrestler and graduated folkstyle wrestler who currently competes at 74 kilograms.
-Dake is a four-time and the reigning World Champion, winning back-to-back titles twice, at 79 kilos in 2018 and 2019 and 74 kilos in 2021 and 2022.
-He claimed a bronze medal at the 2020 Summer Olympics (competing for the first time at 74 kilos) held in Tokyo.
-During his first World Championship tournament, Dake outscored his opposition 37 points to zero, not surrendering a single point.
+Kyle Douglas Dake (born February 25, 1991) is an American freestyle wrestler and graduated folkstyle wrestler who competes at 74 kilograms.
+He currently competes in the Cruiserweight division of Real American Freestyle (RAF), where he is the current RAF Cruiserweight Champion.

+Dake is a four-time World Champion, winning back-to-back titles twice, at 79 kilos in 2018 and 2019 and 74 kilos in 2021 and 2022.
+He earned bronze medals at the 2020 Tokyo Olympics and 2024 Paris Olympics.

 In college, he became the third four-time NCAA Division I National Champion in history, and the only one to ever do so in four different weight classes, and without a redshirt season.
-He was named the Dan Hodge Trophy winner as a senior and he also claimed three EIWA titles, competing out of Cornell University.
+He was named the Dan Hodge Trophy winner and Schalles Award winner as a senior and he also claimed three EIWA titles, competing out of Cornell University.

 Folkstyle

+Dake attended Lansing High School in Lansing, New York.
+As a high school wrestler, he was a two-time NYSPHSAA Division II state champion.
+Dake was also a three-time NHSCA national champion.

-Dake competed for the wrestling team at Cornell University.
-Between 2010 and 2013, he became only the third wrestler to win four NCAA Division I Wrestling titles.
-Among four-time champions, Dake is the first wrestler to win each title in four different weight classes, and the only one to not redshirt a season during his college career.
+He competed collegiately at Cornell University.
+Between 2010 and 2013, Dake became only the third wrestler to win four NCAA Division I Wrestling titles.
+Among four-time champions, Dake became the first wrestler to win each title in four different weight classes, and the only one to not redshirt a season during his college career.

-Following his senior season, WIN magazine awarded Dake the Dan Hodge Trophy as the most outstanding college wrestler.
+Following his senior season, WIN magazine awarded Dake the Dan Hodge Trophy as the most outstanding college wrestler and the Wade Schalles Award for best collegiate pinner.

 Freestyle career

 Age-group

-In the age-group, Dake focused more in the Greco-Roman discipline, but in freestyle, he was a two–time FILA US National All-American and a Fargo All-American.
+At the age-group level, Dake focused more in the Greco-Roman discipline, but in freestyle, he was a two–time FILA US National All-American and a Fargo All-American.
 In Greco-Roman, he was a three-time FILA US National finalist, winning the championship in 2008, as well as the US World Team Trials.
-He placed fourteenth at the '08 Greco-Roman Junior World Championships.
+He placed fourteenth at the 2008 Greco-Roman Junior World Championships.